-Over the past two years we have seen the setting up of UK Space Command, the publication of a Defence Space Strategy outlining how the MoD will “protect the UK’s national interests in space” and the announcement of a portfolio of new military programmes to develop space assets and infrastructure.
-MoD ministers have openly stated that they now determine space to be a war fighting domain.
+In 2019 the Ministry of Defence (MoD) declared that space should be seen as “a war fighting domain” and over the past two years we have seen the setting up of UK Space Command, the publication of a UK Defence Space Strategy outlining how the MoD will “protect the UK’s national interests in space” and the announcement of a portfolio of new military programmes to develop space-based military assets.
+Incredibly, both the US and UK are also exploring the use of nuclear propulsion for their space systems.

 The UK is now in the process of developing a number of UK spaceports – including in Shetland, the Western Isles and Sutherland – from where we will see both commercial and military space launches.
 We are entering an era of military space expansion by the UK which will inevitably lead to environmental harm and risk of instability and conflict.

 We will follow up this online event with an in-person protest outside Scottish Parliament on Tuesday 3rd

 • Dr Jill Stuart is an academic based at the London School of Economics and Political Science.
 She is an expert in the politics, ethics and law of outer space exploration and exploitation.
 She is a frequent presence in the global media on the issue and regularly gives lectures around the world.

 • Dave Webb is former Chair of CND, Convenor of the Global Network Against Weapons and Nuclear Power in Space and co-author of the new report ‘Heavens Above: Examining the UK’s Militarisation of Space.